TechnicallyEclectic/STC-class-exercise/sample.md

 Git manages your files locally.

 GitHub hosts your files in the cloud.
+Change done in GitHub.

 This is the user manual for the new gadget.